Investment Calculator

 What return rate should I use?

-• Balanced portfolio: 6-8% annual return
+• Balanced portfolio: 6% to 8% annual return

-• Aggressive portfolio (stocks heavy): 8-10% annual return
+• Aggressive portfolio (stock heavy): 8% to 10% annual return

 How do I choose the compounding frequency?